PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation

 \section{Design}

-Here, we present the PLATO Hand, a dexterous robotic hand designed for structured contact mechanics and high-bandwidth force-regulated interaction.
-The hand integrates a hybrid fingertip that combines a rigid fingernail with a compliant fingerpulp to shape local contact mechanics.
-Combined with QDD actuators, a five-bar linkage mechanism provides high force-motion transparency for safe, reactive interaction.
-The hand comprises three fingers with eight fully actuated DoF, supporting a range of grasping and manipulation tasks.
+The PLATO Hand is designed around two coupled objectives: mechanically structuring fingertip contact and preserving force-motion transparency in the finger mechanism.
+To this end, the hand integrates a hybrid fingertip composed of a rigid fingernail, a distal phalanx, and a compliant fingerpulp, together with a five-bar transmission driven by QDD actuators.
+This combination enables localized, stable contact at the fingertip and low-impedance, high-bandwidth force-regulated interaction at the hand level.
+The resulting platform comprises three fingers with eight fully actuated DoF for grasping and dexterous manipulation.